 Her breathing was relaxed as she counted her strides: three per breath and steady.
 About half way up the 8 miler, the early July sun crested beyond the rim of the canyon and illuminated her path.
 The well-worn bike/hike trail stopped its cement track at the city limits and reverted to hard-packed stones and earth.
-Much of the rest of the trip, except for some respites of water splash breaks, was dusty pea gravel and sand.
+Much of the rest of the trip, except for some respites of water splash breaks, the trail was dusty pea gravel and sand.

 She struggled a bit on the last ascent, with the full sun accusing her of only mile high training.
 Still her breathing kept up as the two strides per breath carried her to the pass.

 On the descent, the shady spots were about 15 degrees cooler than the sun spots that morning and they gave her a slight chill.
 The sun cascaded among the cottonwoods as the creek caromed loudly off the rocks to her left.
 In those slightly sunny spots were pockets of blanketflower.
 The yellow tipped burgundy flowers made her feel warm, as they lit her path in the canyon.